atWork Australia

 Different hands holding up weights, shoes and a closed fist.
 Title reads "move more for our mental health"

 October is mental health month.
-To acknowledge the month, atWork Australia’s Principal Wellness Advisor, Galit Bailey, encourages everyone to move more to support our mental health.
+To acknowledge the month, atWork Australia’s Principal Wellness Advisor, Galit Bailey, encourages everyone to move more to support and benefit our mental health.

-Below is a summary of her presentation on how movement impacts our brain and bodies, and how we can incorporate more movement into our lives daily.
+Below is a summary of her presentation on how movement impacts our brain and bodies leading to benefits in our mental health, and how we can incorporate more movement into our lives daily.

 Wellbeing model